Help Typer - Get Help¶

 -

-Also don't worry about style rules, there are already automatized tools checking that.
+Also don't worry about style rules, there are already automated tools checking that.

 And if there's any other style or consistency need, I'll ask directly for that, or I'll add commits on top with the needed changes.